Welcome to Austria!

 Austrian Business Agency (ABA)

 The Austrian Business Agency is Austria’s national business location consultancy and a subsidiary of the Federal Ministry of Economy, Energy and Tourism.
-The ABA is in close contact with research-intensive companies and has a special focus on the ICT, life sciences and technology sectors.
+ABA works closely with research-intensive companies, especially in the ICT, life sciences, AI and technology sectors.

-- Talent Hub connects Austrian employers with international experts.
+- Talent Hub: an online platform connecting Austrian employers with international experts.

-- Personal Guide for practical tips for the start in Austria.
+- Personal Guide: practical tips and personalized advice for getting started in Austria.

 Networks